 News – BrainBus won a prize!

-The MRC Cognition and Brain Sciences Unit (MRC CBU), University of Cambridge, BrainBus initiative was drawn up as part of the Unit’s internal Equality and Diversity programme.
-Launched in 2019, the activity has been funded and supported by the University of Cambridge Diversity Fund.
+BrainBus was launched in 2019 as part of the MRC CBU’s Equality and Diversity programme.
+Our activity has been funded and supported by the University of Cambridge Diversity Fund.

-Rogier Kievit / Kate Baker, BrainBus project leads said “We hope that BrainBus will help in allowing children from all backgrounds to consider a career in science as something they consider to be possible for them.
-We are excited at how much the teachers and children have enjoyed it so far, and are working on how to further expand our reach”.
+“We hope that BrainBus will help in allowing children from all backgrounds to consider a career in science as something they consider to be possible for them.
+We are excited at how much the teachers and children have enjoyed it so far, and are working on how to further expand our reach.”